Welcome to York University's Math Circle Website!

 Students will engage in an exploration of advanced mathematics topics such as number theory, real analysis, cryptography, graph theory, geometry, trigonometry, sequences and series, vectors and linear algebra, probability, advanced counting techniques, and problem-solving strategies, questions from previous ARML (American Regions Mathematics League), etc.

-The meetings take place on Saturdays at York University.
+The meetings will take place via Zoom or in person.
 During these meetings, students will benefit from experiencing rich mathematics topics, various problem-solving techniques, and creative mathematical ideas.
-This will provide students with a provocative context of learning, enhance and stimulate student curiosity, increase their understanding and performance in mathematics.
+This will provide students with a provocative context of learning, enhance and stimulate student curiosity, and increase their understanding and performance in mathematics.

 Moreover, these sessions will assist students in developing problem-solving skills in a group setting, provide opportunities for them to gain insights into techniques that engage talented students to collaborate, learn and apply different mathematical algorithms and models in order to solve challenging problems and prove math theory and content.

-The Math Circle season will culminate with a bus trip to the 2020 American Regions Mathematics League competition in Pennsylvania, USA.
+The Math Circle season will culminate with a bus trip to the 2023 American Regions Mathematics League competition in Pennsylvania, USA (if there will be no restrictions related to COVID-19 pandemic.

-Students who are interested in participating in this program can register by filling out the Google form at this link: https://forms.gle/naPoLcU3rKMraLFm8, or email either Dr. Varvara Nika at email@example.com or Robert Jordan at firstname.lastname@example.org.
+Students who are interested in participating in this program can register by filling out the Google form by clicking here. email either Dr. Varvara Nika at email@example.com or Robert Jordan at firstname.lastname@example.org.